dstackai/dstack-examples/README.md

 ## 2. Projects

-To run examples in the cloud (AWS, GCP, Azure), make sure to create the corresponding [project](https://dstack.ai/docs/guides/projects/) via the UI.
+To run examples in the cloud (AWS, GCP, Azure, Lambda Cloud), make sure to create the corresponding [project](https://dstack.ai/docs/guides/projects/) via the UI.